 Shorter treatments times in some adults can also be considered where suitable.

 Orthodontics is the branch of dentistry that corrects teeth and jaws that are positioned improperly.
-Crooked teeth and teeth that do not fit together correctly are harder to keep clean, are at risk of being lost early due to tooth decay and periodontal disease, and cause extra stress on the chewing muscles that can lead to headaches, TMJ syndrome and neck, shoulder and back pain.
+Crooked teeth and teeth that do not fit together correctly are harder to keep clean, are at risk of being lost early due to tooth decay and periodontal disease.
 Teeth that are crooked or not in the right place can also detract from one’s appearance.

 The benefits of orthodontic treatment include a healthier mouth, a more pleasing appearance, and teeth that are more likely to last a lifetime.

 A specialist in this field is called an orthodontist.
-Orthodontists receive two or more years of education beyond their four years in dental school in an ADA-approved orthodontic training program.
+Orthodontists receive at least three years of post graduate education beyond their five years attaining their primary dental degree .